Living Well with Psychosis – Community support

 What we are looking to fund

-We will provide core funding to existing well-trusted organisations that provide support to people affected by severe, enduring mental illness.
+We will provide core funding to existing well-trusted organisations that provide support to people affected by severe enduring mental illness.
 We recognise some groups have experienced disadvantage in conventional services and funding has not been readily available for certain cultural and social needs.
 This funding will therefore prioritise funding submissions that can show how they meet the needs of the community they serve, particularly racially minoritised communities.

 What your work must focus on